nartehi/Healthify/README.md

 *Java

 ## Accomplishments that we're proud of
-We were able to get the page flip for the books to work, which gave a familiar but knew feel for websites.
+We were able to get the page flip for the books to work, which gave a familiar but new feel for websites.

 ## What we learned
-* React skills
+* Front-End development
-*
+* Hackathons are cool